 At the same time I was gathering acorns last fall, I came upon a small ceramic heirloom bowl that had once belonged to my Grandmother Christine.
 I know little of its history; I don’t even remember seeing it in her home.
 It is simple—nothing fancy.
 It might have been purchased from a local potter for all I know.
 But something about the bowl’s color and shape drew me to it.
 For one thing, its color reminds me of the bur oak leaves I’ve often observed gathering sunlight on fine days in my area of Minnesota.
 Something about the bowl’s shape suggests for me a “gathering” or “settling” or “nesting.”
 Accordingly, I decided to put my bur oak acorns into that bowl and to place it in my writing space where it might also serve as inspiration for me.

-A painting needs a quiet area to support the concept. —Kami Mendlik Polzin (2011)
+A painting needs a quiet area to support the concept. —Kami Mendlik (2011)

 Kami titled her painting “Heirloom” and it has brought much significance to me–and will continue to do so.
 For now, its features have an initial level of meaning: I see the bowl of acorns symbolizing my extended family and heritage, past and present, including people such as my Grandmother Christine from whom I’ve drawn so much inspiration.
 Another element of the painting that I find most intriguing is the grouping of three acorns Kami painted on the table beside the bowl—outside of the nest, if you will.
 These symbolize for me my daughters (Dawn, Jill and Lara) who are now out doing much good and from whom I draw joy and purpose.
-They also represent for me my grandson Samuel and others in future generations to come.
+They also represent for me my grandchildren Samuel, Linnea and Henry, as well as others in future generations.
 When it comes to defining one’s legacy, children and their children and their children and…transcend all else.

 I’ve hung Kami’s painting next to a desk that once belonged to my Grandmother Christine.
 They just seem to belong together.
 I’m certain that Christine spent many hours at this desk doing bookwork for her farm and writing letters to family and friends.
 I don’t know if she had any pictures displayed near the desk in her house, but I like to think of what might have been if she had owned Kami’s painting.
 I think of it hanging near as she read and wrote, just as it does for me.
 She would have liked the glint of light glancing off the bowl, just as I do.
 And I expect she might have paused from her writing, looked at those acorns in the bowl and on the table, and thought of people in her family who were precious to her—past, present and future.
 In her later years during the 1940s and 1950s, I think of her regarding those acorns laying next to the bowl and considering one of them as symbolic of my life as it was just beginning then.
 She reaches for a piece of stationery, places it on her desk and writes: